Towra Spit Beach

 Kurnell, New South Wales, 2231

-A honeycomb-coloured stretch of sand surrounding a wildlife reserve, Towra Beach is wonderfully unassuming and a great place to escape from the crowds.
+A honeycomb-coloured stretch of sand surrounding a wildlife reserve, Towra Spit Beach is wonderfully unassuming and a great place to escape from the crowds if you have a boat to get there.

-16km south west of Sydney, Towra Beach’s mix of protected wetlands, sand flats and seagrass can only be reached by boat or paddling.
-More than likely, you’ll enjoy this tranquil beach on your own, so pack a picnic or build a sandcastle by its calm waters.
+More than likely, you’ll enjoy this tranquil beach on your own, so pack a picnic to enjoy its calm waters.
 Any visitors will mostly be of the winged kind; rare migrating birds wade the coastline.
+Dogs are not permitted and it’s critical that endangered migratory shorebirds like the pied oystercatchers remain protected while nesting, roosting and feeding on the beach.

 Facilities